Computer hardware for business

 Desktop or laptop devices for business

-There are two types of computer that you might need for your business: desktop PCs and laptops.
+There are two types of computers that you might need for your business: desktop PCs and laptops.

 Advantages of desktop computers